Elperazim/DSA-PROJECT/README.md

 A new regulation mandating companies to pay its staff a minimum of $90,000 was enacted and I was asked to check if the company meets this criteria.

-4.From the analysis, it is evident that Palmoria Group does not meet this criteria as only 292 staff recieve the minimum salary (and above) out of a total staff strength of 946, while 654 staff are paid below.
-Regionally, Kaduna (250) has the highest number of staff that are paid below the minimum salary, followed by Abuja(238), and Lastly, Lagos with 166.
+4. From the analysis, it is evident that Palmoria Group does not meet this criteria as **only 292 staff recieve the minimum salary (and above) out of a total staff strength of 946, while 654 staff are paid below.** Regionally, Kaduna (250) has the highest number of staff that are paid below the minimum salary, followed by Abuja(238), and Lastly, Lagos with 166. https://github.com/Elperazim/DSA-PROJECT/blob/main/Slide%204.png

+**Rcommendation:** Thye management should comply eith this directive and ensure that eeryone, regardles of their gender is included in the new directive.
+This will enable a healthy work environment.

-Futhermore, Plamora Group has asked that i calculate the amount of bonus to be paid to individual employee, the total amount to be paid to individual employees (salary + bonus), and total amount to be paid out per region and company-wide.
+Futhermore, Plamoria Group has asked that I **calculate the amount of bonus to be paid to individual employee, the total amount to be paid to individual employees (salary + bonus), and total amount to be paid out per region and company-wide.**

-From the analysis carried out, we see the amount of bonus to be paid to individual employee, we also see the that the total amount to be paid (salary + bonus) is $71,922,949.3, while the the total amount to be paid per rigion is $1.03m.
+5. From the analysis carried out, we see the amount of bonus to be paid to individual employee, we also see the that the total amount to be paid (salary + bonus) is $71,922,949.3, while the the total amount to be paid per rigion is $1.03m.
 State wise, Kaduna has the highest amount of bonus with $825,000 followed by Abuja with $801,000 and Lagos with $572,000.
 The gender with the highest bonus pay in Kaduna is the male gender, in Abuja, the female gender dominates, same as Lagos state.